 contaminant of potential concern (COPC) (contaminant potentiellement préoccupant [CPP]) Contaminant that could be released to the environment as a result of a project and that may change one or more of the environmental components (atmospheric, aquatic, terrestrial). contamination (contamination) Has the same meaning as in the IAEA Regulations.
-(Source: Packaging and Transport of Nuclear Substances Regulations, 2015) Note: More generally, contamination refers to nuclear or hazardous substances on surfaces, or within solids, liquids or gases (including the human body), where their presence is unintended or undesirable, or to the process giving rise to their presence in such places. contamination meter (contaminamètre) A radiation detection instrument designed to measure surface contamination; this meter is not designed to measure radiation dose or dose rate. continuing training (formation continue) A structured curriculum that maintains and enhances knowledge, skills and safety-related attributes, and that addresses areas such as equipment changes and procedure changes, skill weaknesses, infrequently used and difficult-to-acquire knowledge and skills, and lessons learned from operating experiences.
+(Source: Packaging and Transport of Nuclear Substances Regulations, 2015) Note: More generally, contamination refers to nuclear or hazardous substances on surfaces, or within solids, liquids or gases (including the human body), where their presence is unintended or undesirable, or to the process giving rise to their presence in such places. contamination meter (contaminamètre) A radiation detection instrument designed to measure surface contamination; this meter is not designed to measure radiation dose or dose rate. contingency plan (plan d'urgence) Predefined sets of actions for response to unauthorized acts indicative of attempted unauthorized removal or sabotage, including threats thereof, designed to effectively counter such acts. continuing training (formation continue) A structured curriculum that maintains and enhances knowledge, skills and safety-related attributes, and that addresses areas such as equipment changes and procedure changes, skill weaknesses, infrequently used and difficult-to-acquire knowledge and skills, and lessons learned from operating experiences.
 Refresher training, requalification training and update training are also considered continuing training. contractor (sous-traitant) See vendor/contractor.